-It may come as a surprise but I sincerely believe you don’t have to spend thousands of dollars on equipment to make high quality glamour or boudoir photographs.
-Of the three camera bodies that I use regularly only one was purchased brand new.
+It may come as a surprise but I sincerely believe that you don’t have to spend thousands of dollars on equipment to make high quality glamour or boudoir photographs.
+Of the three camera bodies that I regularly use only one of them was purchased brand new.

-When a new digital camera is launched, lots of photographers who want to be the first kid on their block to own the newest camera trade their previous camera for that latest model.
+When a new digital camera is launched, lots of photographers who want to be the first kid on their block to own the newest camera trade in their previous camera for that latest model.
 This is the best time to buy that previously latest camera and let the other person take the depreciation hit.
-Or sometimes dealers, even Amazon, mark down the price of the older model.
-The image at left was made with a new Olympus E-M5 Mark I that was purchased as a substantial discount after the Mark II was announced.
+Or sometimes dealers, even Amazon, mark down the price of the older model that are brand new in the box.
+The image at left was made with a new Olympus E-M5 Mark I that was purchased as a substantial discount after the Mark II model was announced.

 Local camera stores, if you’re lucky enough to have one, often have a selection of used gear and some camera clubs or organizations sponsor photo shows where you can actually see, hold and buy used gear.
 Don’t forget that your friends are a good source of used cameras too.
 It’s a win-win for both of you.

 I’ve sold some cameras and lenses on eBay as well as purchased a few, some from as far away as Japan.
 I recently purchased a Panasonic Lumix GX-1 via eBay for an infrared project.
 And while the bargains that abounded in eBay’s early years have pretty much disappeared, it remains a great place to buy hard-to-find items.